apify/apify-docs/sources/platform/actors/development/deployment/continuous_integration.md

     ```

+    With this setup, pushing to the `develop` branch builds a new beta version.

     </TabItem>
     </Tabs>

-With this setup, pushing to the `main` or `master` branch builds a new latest version, while pushig to `develop` builds a beta version.

 ## GitHub integration